porsche-design-system/porsche-design-system/packages/storefront/src/pages/news/migration.md

-# PDS V3 Migration Guide
+# Porsche Design System V3 Migration Guide

 With the new **Porsche Design Language** comes a lot of changes regarding layout and design principles.
 To keep refactoring efforts as low as possible when upgrading from `v2` to `v3`, **breaking changes** were avoided as far as possible.
 Nevertheless, there are a few breaking changes and some more deprecations which should receive attention.

-The recommended way to learn PDS 3 is by reading the [components info table](https://designsystem.porsche.com/latest/component-meta) and [changelog](https://designsystem.porsche.com/latest/news/changelog).
+The recommended way to learn Porsche Design System 3 is by reading the [components info table](https://designsystem.porsche.com/latest/component-meta) and [changelog](https://designsystem.porsche.com/latest/news/changelog).